kemitchell/flat-dependency-follower.js/README.md

 [adjacency lists]: https://en.wikipedia.org/wiki/Adjacency_list

-Flat package trees differ from graphs produced by either npm version 2 or npm version 3 in a number of ways.
+Flat package trees differ from graphs produced by recent versions of the npm command-line interface in a number of ways.
 A few we know about:

 1. Flat package tree resolution is "aggressive":  Version ranges always resolve to the highest-available version of the dependency